ayutaz/CosyVoice/FAQ.md

 ## ModuleNotFoundError: No module named 'matcha'

-Matcha-TTS is a third_party module.
-Please check `third_party` directory.
-If there is no `Matcha-TTS`, execute `git submodule update --init --recursive`.
+Matcha-TTS is included in the `third_party` directory.

 run `export PYTHONPATH=third_party/Matcha-TTS` if you want to use `from cosyvoice.cli.cosyvoice import CosyVoice` in python script.